 • For each class, a module with the shown standard methods is generated.
 In the example above, one file called author.pm is created.
 It is placed inside a directory simpleDB, which is the name of the project, as given in the last line of the script.
-You can include this class in your own applications with use simpleDB::author;
+It can be included in Perl programs with use simpleDB::author;

-• For each class, a second file is generated.
-In this example it is called author\add.pm.
+• For each class, a second file is generated by prepending add to the name of the class.
+In this example it is called author_add.pm.
 Initially, this file is empty, except for a few comment lines.
 The developer can use this file to add more methods to the class.
-These methods cannot be described in an abstract way, so they have to be "hand coded". author.pm reads author\add.pm, so all methods defined in this file are members of the class.
+These methods cannot be described in an abstract way, so they have to be "hand coded". author.pm reads author_add.pm, so all methods defined in this file are members of the class.

 When the O2DBI script is executed again, all the main class modules are overwritten, to reflect changes in the object schema.
 But none of the additional modules are regenerated, if they already exist.
-The developer may only change code inside the \add.pm modules, not the base modules.
+The developer may only change code inside the add.pm modules, not the base modules.

 '''

 use O2DBI;

 %schema = ( 'author' => {

 members => {

-'name'

-=> 'CHAR(40)',
+'name' => 'CHAR(40)',

 'country' => 'CHAR(40)',

-'dob'

-=> 'DATE',
+'dob' => 'DATE',

 'dod'

 => 'DATE'

 },

 creator => [ 'name', 'country', 'dob' ],

 constructors => [

 [ 'name' ]

-]
+1

 }

 );

 O2DBI->deploy(\%schema, 'simpleDB', 'postgres');

 '''